 Karen has 10 years of experience working in fundraising, originally in the arts sector, then at a major Australian university, and currently with one of the largest medical research institutes in NSW.
 She is passionate about matching individuals who are philanthropically minded to areas of need that gives meaning to their giving.

 Karen sees it as a joy to help Maranatha Health achieve its goals.
 She strongly believes that in the age we live, it should be a basic right that everyone, everywhere, has access to quality healthcare no matter their situation.

 Maranatha Health Uganda is governed by a local Board of Directors and Articles of Association.
 The Ugandan Board ensures that Maranatha Health Uganda meets Ugandan NGO requirements, and is controlled and owned by representatives from Western Uganda.

-Collectively the Board members have given time, resources, and their expertise to develop the mission of Maranatha Health Uganda.
-Most of them have extensive experience in either the health or development sectors.
-Many have degrees or postgraduate qualifications, and all have shown over time their integrity and commitment to social justice, driven by their faith.
+Collectively the Board members have given time, resources, and their expertise to develop and oversee the mission of Maranatha Health Uganda.

 Partnership with GDG